Akira0412-degitech/CAB302assignmentCoders/README.md

 # Default Users

+- This app includes a few **default users** for quick testing and demos.
+You can log in with them to verify basic flows and permissions.

 | user_id | Email               | Password | Username     |
 |----------|--------------------|-----------|---------------|
 | 1        | demo@example.com   | demo      | demo_user     |